CMPS-6100/lab-02-template/lab-02.md

 In this lab, we will perform some data analysis.
 The National Centers for Environmental Information within NOAA publishes large datasets of climate and weather data.
 You'll analyze temperature data for New Orleans, specifically from a weather station located in Audubon Park across from Tulane's campus.
 You will also analyze a dataset of your choice.

-Some prompts will require you to edit `main.py` and others will require answers will go in `answers.md`.
+Some prompts will require you to edit `main.py` and others will require answers to go in `answers.md`.

 Unlike Lab 01, this lab does not have automated tests.
 Your grade for this lab will be based on your implementations and materials provided in `answers.md`.